 - Slipped on a wet floor.
 Slick floors are the most common cause of workplace slip and fall injuries.

-- Slip and fall accident on ice at work.
+- Slip and fall accident on the ice at work.
 Not all workplace injuries take place indoors.
 Icy walkways, parking lots, loading docks, and other outdoor areas are dangerous.

 - Falls from heights.
 Falling from a high place, such as a ladder, an upper floor of a construction site, a roof, a large piece of machinery, or a staircase is a common occupational hazard.

 - Tripping on cracked sidewalks.
 Even a small crack can cause a serious injury.

 - Tripping or slipping on a damaged carpet, worn floors, broken steps, exposed wires, poor lighting, missing guardrails, or unsecured mats.
 There are many possible hazards when workplaces are not properly maintained.

 - Falling for no apparent reason at all.
 Even if you don’t know why you slipped or tripped, you can still be eligible for Workers’ Compensation if you were injured by your fall accident on the job.

 What Should You Do If You Slip and Fall at Work?

 Sometimes when people get hurt on the job, they ignore the injury until it gets much worse.
 This is a mistake.
 If you wait too long, you could lose your chance to collect Workers’ Compensation benefits this is where our slip and fall attorneys can help you.

 To make sure you are protecting your legal rights, this is what you should do if you ever slip or trip and fall at work: